brawlins/brettrawlins.com/src/posts/2020-06-04-formatting-dates-in-gatsby.md

 // 2020-06-04T00:00:00-06:00
 ```

-However, when I ran my GraphQL query *without* the `formatString`, the `date` field came back as this:
+However, when I ran my GraphQL query *without* the `formatString`, the `date` field came back in UTC time like this:

 ```
 2020-06-04T00:00:00.000Z